-Minimum Score: The qualified allocation plan for the Tax Credit Ceiling for calendar year 2002 requires that an application evidence a minimum score of 160 points in accordance with the published selection criteria prior to receipt of tax credits.
+Minimum Score: The qualified allocation plan for the Tax Credit Ceiling for calendar year 2003 requires that an application evidence a minimum score of 160 points in accordance with the published selection criteria prior to receipt of a reservation of tax credits.
+Any remaining balance in a Congressional District pool will be allocated to the statewide general pool.